 Where the allure of the MOD-t trails off is connectivity, not so much in the sense of the options (standard USB or Wi-Fi), but the constriction of having to be online to ready and launch a print job, because the MOD-t works with NewMatter’s proprietary browser-based printing app.

-In itself, the idea is brilliant.
-It means anyone – using any OS – can dive in and start printing without any issues.
+In itself, the idea is excellent.
+It means anyone – using any OS – can dive in and start printing without any problems.
 Mac or Linux?
 No problem.
 The app then safeguards a library of prints either downloaded or purchased from the NewMatter website or uploaded by the user, triggered for printing in just a few short steps.

 From unboxing to launching that first test print, NewMatter has once again aimed for simplicity.
 The MOD-t ships well-packaged and adheres to the efficient and straightforward ethos down to the accessory boxes placed in a modular fashion to protect the printer.